The way that custom-made medical devices are regulated has changed

 On 25 February 2021 a new framework for regulating personalised medical devices commenced.
 The framework includes a new definition for custom-made medical devices.
 The impact of the new definition is the majority of devices previously supplied under the exemption for custom-made medical devices no longer meet the definition of a custom-made medical device and will need to be included in the Australian Register of Therapeutic Goods (ARTG) if they are being supplied in volumes of more than five (5) per financial year.

-More information about the new framework, including information about the changes to how custom-made medical devices are regulated, frequently asked questions and resources to assist you with transition, is available on our website: Personalised medical devices (including 3D-printed devices)
+For more information about the new personalised medical devices framework, including information about the changes to how custom-made medical devices are regulated, frequently asked questions, go to medical devices reforms: personalised medical devices.

 You can also send an email to email@example.com with ‘SUBSCRIBE PMD’ in the subject line to receive: